Human rights statement

 Ensuring human rights are met through our supply chain

 It is important that our suppliers represent Nationwide and demonstrate a commitment to our policies and standards.
-Nationwide’s Third Party Code of Practice - PDF 1,019KB (opens in a new window) defines our expectations to respect the values and human rights of their employees, to never use child, forced, or involuntary labour, and to ensure working hours are within local regulations and industry practices.
-Their employees must be free to join, or decide not to join, worker organisations, and must be provided with clear disciplinary and grievance procedures.
+Nationwide’s Third Party Code of Practice - PDF 1,019KB (opens in a new window) outlines the environmental and social standards we expect our suppliers to uphold, beyond applicable legal requirements.
+This includes our expectations to respect the values and human rights of their employees, to never use child, forced, or involuntary labour, and to ensure working hours are within local regulations and industry practices.
+Their employees must be free to join worker organisations, should they wish, and must be provided with clear disciplinary and grievance procedures.

 At onboarding, all prospective suppliers are asked to agree to comply with our Third Party Code of Practice - PDF 1,019 KB (opens in a new window).
 They are also asked if they have produced a compliant statement under the UK Modern Slavery Act.
-If either of the questions are answered negatively, we investigate and seek to create a plan to close any gaps before the supplier can work with us on an ongoing basis.
+If either of the questions are answered negatively, we investigate and seek to create a plan to close any gaps before the supplier can work with us.
 Only where certain circumstances apply will a dispensation be granted by our senior procurement team.

 Since 2021, Nationwide has partnered with sustainability ratings provider EcoVadis, to help us monitor our suppliers’ performance across environment, labour, human rights, ethics, and sustainable procurement activities.
 Third parties are asked to complete the assessment on an annual basis.
-If their overall score does not meet the threshold that would suggest they are engaged in sustainability, Nationwide requires a corrective action plan and improvement within 12 months.
+We have set a minimum benchmark sustainability rating for suppliers, and suppliers that score below this are required to provide a corrective action plan to improve within 12 months, and are reassessed at this point.

-To learn about how we responsibly and ethically select and manage our third parties, while supporting their needs and interests, visit our page on procurement for mutual good.
+More on how we responsibly and ethically select and manage our third parties, while supporting their needs and interests, can be found in our Sustainability Report.

 We use research, policies, risk assessments, and other strategies and initiatives to support and protect the human rights of our customers, colleagues, third parties and communities.
 The governance structures that manage and oversee these, each feed into their relevant Executive and Board sub-committees and into meetings of the Executive Committee.